 Migraine may stay with you for life.
 You may need to manage it by taking medicines and avoiding triggering factors.

-Apart from a severe headache, migraine has several other symptoms.
-It affects people differently, and not everyone develops the same symptoms.
+Apart from a severe headache, migraine has several other symptoms of migraine.
+It affects people differently, and not everyone develops the same symptoms of migraine.
 Thus, identifying migraine correctly can be a challenge.

 Identifying features of migraine the following are the features that help you recognizing migraine: